What is an iPad?

 The Apple Volume Purchase Program (VPP) is now available in the UK which means schools can purchase iPad and iPod apps in volume, without the complications around multiple licensing which have existed in the past.

-Schools using iOS devices should now enrol for the program so that they can start to purchase apps in this way.
-To understand the process we suggest you download and read the Apple iOS Education Deployment Guide which is available below
+Schools using iOS devices should now enrol for the programme so that they can start to purchase apps in this way.

 For more information, see these links:

 If you know any apps that are excellent for education, please contact

 Chris Carter to let him know!
 Please include details of how you use it in your school.
 Thank you.